India national cricket team: Captaincy changes and dominance on global stage (2000–2013)

 The team was further damaged in 2000 when former captain Azharuddin and fellow batsman Ajay Jadeja were implicated in a match-fixing scandal and given life and five-year bans respectively.
 This period was described by the BBC as "the Indian cricket's worst hour".
 However, the new core – Tendulkar, Dravid, Kumble and Ganguly – swore not to let this happen to them again, and led Indian cricket out of the dark times.
 The first three put aside personal ambitions to let Ganguly lead them into a new era.

 The Indian team underwent major improvements under the captaincy of Ganguly and the guidance of John Wright, India's first foreign coach.
 Ganguly led India to the final of the 2000 Champions Trophy, India's first ICC final after the 1983 World Cup.
 Despite his century, India was defeated in the final by New Zealand.
 He was the leading run scorer in the tournament, and Venkatesh Prasad the leading wicket taker.
 In the Kolkata Test match, India became only the third team in the history of Test cricket to win a Test match after following on.
-Australian captain Steve Waugh labelled India as the "Final Frontier" because of his side's inability to win a Test series in India.
+Australian captain Steve Waugh labelled India as the "Final Frontier" because of his team's inability to win a Test series in India.
 In 2002, India took part in the 2002 NatWest Series against England and Sri Lanka, where after topping the table they faced hosts England in the final.
 India ended up chasing 326 to win what is widely regarded as one of the greatest ODI matches of all time, winning the series.
 On 30 September 2002, India and Sri Lanka were crowned undefeated joint-winners of the 2002 Champions Trophy after the final was rained off following 2 days of play.
 This was India's first ICC title after the 1983 World Cup, and India and Sri Lanka became the only countries to have won both the tournaments.
 Virender Sehwag was the tournament's leading run scorer.

 India then went to the 2003 Cricket World Cup in South Africa, where they reached the final, India's third consecutive ICC final, only to be beaten by Australia.
 Tendulkar, the player of the tournament, set the record for the most runs scored in a single world cup.
 A convincing ODI series win in Pakistan in early 2006, following a loss in the Test series, gave India the world record of 17 successive ODI victories while batting second.
 India had poor performances at the Champions Trophies in 2004 and 2006, and most notably at the 2007 Cricket World Cup under Dravid's leadership which led to significant changes in the team's structure.
 India found a new core in players like MS Dhoni, Yuvraj Singh, Harbhajan Singh and Zaheer Khan.